This post may contain affiliate links. Read our disclosure policy here.

 How to Make Cajun Alfredo with Sausage

-Once the veggies have softened, add the seasoning and heavy cream or half and half, and stir to combine with the veggies.
-Reduce the heat to medium-low and let it simmer to thicken up for about 5 minutes. - Combine everything
+- Make the sauce by adding the seasoning and heavy cream or half and half to the aromatic veggies.
+Let it simmer to thicken up for about 5 minutes.
+Finally, add the Parmesan.

 How to Store & Reheat Leftovers